GargDivanshu/OpenUtauCLI/README.md

 In this meeting, we are going to discuss a few repos which we found and others which you might want to refer us.

+## Using the Application (Step wise manner)

+- Run the project either in Docker run cmd or the dev mode
+- Add the select by using `--install --singer [format] [path]`, in which format includes either of ["Diffsinger", "Vogeon"] etc type of Singers and `[path]` being the path of singer file. (one time process, doesn't need to be executed again and again)
+- NOTE: We were using DiffSinger models for this project, so always select the Diffsinger cause we were using DiffSinger models.
+- Also install the dependency using `--install --dependency [path]` where `[path]` is the local path of the dependency in your system.
+The dependencies are going to be oudep files which help in the overall functioning of the application.
+- use `--track --list` to list the current default empty track which appears at the beginning of the project.
+- use `--track --add` to add a new track, then update the track using `--track --update`.
+- To update select the singer you want to use, then add the name of the phonemizer you want (for English select the `OpenUtau.Core.DiffSinger.DiffSingerEnglishPhonemizer`), Diffsinger gets selected automatically as the renderer.
+- Import Midi file, containing the melody of the song using `--import --midi [path]`, where `[path]` being the path od midi file.
+Make sure the midi file consists of only the vocal parts of the song and is isolated from the background music and other rhythmic, instrumental tracks.
+- then add lyrics to the midi by `--lyrics [path]`, where `[path]` being the `.txt` file containing the lyrics.
+- before saving the project ensure that there are no empty tracks present in the project, by listing `--track --list` and checking for now many tracks are there and also by `--part --list` to check what parts are present and in what track.
+If any track appears to be containing no part, then remove it by `--track --remove`.
+- save the project using `--save`
+- Export the wav file of the generated song using `--export --wav [path]` where `[path]` being the dir where you want to save the project

 ## Outputs